Common Applicant Questions

 HOW IS YOUR PGOGRAM USING “PREFERENCE SIGNALING?

-The HFH EM residency program is participating in the Preference Signaling (PS) pilot this year.
+The HFH EM residency program is participating in the Preference Signaling (PS).
 We will consider this additional information along with our traditional holistic review in determining invitations for interviews.
-For medical students that rotated at Henry Ford prior to Nov 1, 2022, we will make interview invitation decisions independent of PS information and you do not need to use a PS token.
+Medical students that rotate with us at Henry Ford Hospital do not need to use a PS token.

 HOW OFTEN DO I RECEIVE FEEDBACK/EVALUATIONS?